 Certified Professional Growth Program

 PXU is excited to share our Certified Professional Learning Program.
 The program was developed to support researched-based best practices and will center around five Phoenix Union Professional Practices (PUPPs).
 These practices combined with the ongoing efforts to support technical integration, restorative practices, and our diverse portfolio of schools will provide certified staff with a variety of differentiated professional learning opportunities resulting in a PG credit.
 Many of the learning experiences will be enhanced using a hybrid delivery model with both in-person and digital learning.
-The only course listed in the PG Course Catalog is eligible PG credit.
+Only course listed in the PG Course Catalog are eligible PXU PG credit.

 PUPP 1: Assessment Literacy